Lukas-Dev01/Python-Game/README.md

 How to try it out:

-1. Download it or clone it.
+1. Download it or Clone it.
 2. RUN it.